Digital Economy Steering Group

 The digital economy is sometimes characterized narrowly as online platforms and activities that owe their existence to such platforms, however, in a broader definition, all activities that utilize digitized data constitutes part of the digital economy.
 Depending on the definition of “digital economy,” current estimates of the size of the digital economy range from 4.5 percent to 15.5 percent of global GDP.
 Over the next decade, it is estimated approximately 70 percent of new value created in the economy will be based on digitally enabled platforms.

-In 2017, APEC Leaders pledged to work together to realize the potential of the internet and digital economy and welcomed the adoption of the APEC Internet and Digital Economy Roadmap.
+In 2017, APEC Leaders pledged to work together to realize the potential of the internet and digital economy and welcomed the adoption of the APEC Internet and Digital Economy Roadmap (AIDER).
 The Roadmap is a framework that provides guidance on key areas and actions to facilitate technological and policy exchanges among member economies and to promote innovative, inclusive and sustainable growth, as well as to bridge the digital divide in the APEC region.
-It lays out eleven key focus areas of work.
+It lays out eleven key focus areas of work:

 In 2018, the creation of the Digital Economy Steering Group (DESG) was agreed upon at the Concluding Senior Officials Meeting (CSOM) in Port Moresby.
 The DESG aims to facilitate the development of the internet and digital economy, including e-commerce and digital trade.
-As the inheritor of the deliverables of the Ad Hoc Steering Group on the Internet Economy (AHSGIE), the DESG will advise Senior Officials on a comprehensive and regular basis on implementation of the Roadmap, giving full recognition to the Roadmap’s broad scope.
-In addition, the DESG shall preserve the functions of the former Electronic Commerce Steering Group (ECSG) and continue to report to the Committee on Trade and Investment (CTI) on matters of the ECSG’s existing work program on e-commerce and trade-related digital economy issues.
+As the inheritor of the deliverables of the Ad Hoc Steering Group on the Internet Economy, the DESG advises Senior Officials on a comprehensive and regular basis on implementation of the Roadmap, giving full recognition to the Roadmap’s broad scope.
+In addition, the DESG preserves the functions of the former Electronic Commerce Steering Group (ECSG) and continues to report to the Committee on Trade and Investment (CTI) on matters of the ECSG’s work program on e-commerce and trade-related digital economy issues.

 APEC Action Agenda for the Digital Economy